dwu402/unicity/docs/index.rst

 ``pip install unicity``

 Then download the examples from `https://github.com/ddempsey/unicity
 <https://github.com/ddempsey/unicity>`_.
 These will show you how to load a project, run a simple test, perform comparisons, and a few other tricks.
+Or if you prefer a tutorial, see `here <https://sites.google.com/view/dempsey-research-group/unicity>`_.

 Some disclaimers: